vicw0ng-hk/fake-real-news/METHOD.md

 The loss function used by default is cross-entropy loss, since we essentially have a classification problem.
 The perplexity metric used here is often used in NLP for language models: it is the exponential of the loss (`torch.exp(cross_entropy)`).
 We also include the accuracy metric to see how many times our model is right when trying to predict the next word, since cross entropy is both hard to interpret and tells us more about the model’s confidence than its accuracy.

 Then we can start to use `learn.fit_one_cycle()` to train our language model (we also uesd `learn.lr_find()` to find a good learning rate).
 After each time we trained, we would use `learn.save()` to save a copy of the state of our model as it takes quite a while to train an epoch.
 When come back to training after leaving for something else, we can use `learn = learn.load()` to load the state back, unfreeze the state by `learn.unfreeze()` and continue training.
-We would substitude new data using `learn.dls = dls_lm_new` as the RAM limits on GPU Farm does not allow use to use all data in one go.
+We would substitude new data using `learn.dls = dls_lm_new` as the RAM limits on GPU Farm does not allow us to use all data in one go.
 The accuracy of the language model came to upper 30s to 40s percent.

-After training language model, we saved the model (excluding the final layer, of course) using `learn.save_encoder('finetuned')`.
+After training language model, we saved the model (excluding the final layer, of course) using `learn.save_encoder('finetuned')`. :fist:

 #### Classifier Model

-This is similar to what we have done above, with dataloaders as:
+This is similar to what we have done above :arrow_up:, with dataloaders as:

 ```python
 dls_clas = DataBlock(blocks=(TextBlock.from_df('content'),CategoryBlock),